SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 }
 ```

-Now, the loading spinner is shown while the data is loading.
-When the data is loaded, the loading spinner is hidden, and the list data and footer button are shown.
+Presently, a loading spinner is displayed during the data loading process.
+Once the data has been loaded, the loading spinner is concealed, and the list data and footer button are exhibited.

 ![5xcq3-utv28](https://user-images.githubusercontent.com/107838226/212793039-90aa6f7e-28fd-4650-bb64-f9c3859d260b.gif)